lukas8092/beta-4-travelling-salesman-problem/README.md

 *  1.Solving it with only using bruteforce
 * 2.Solving it with using bruteforce and paralelization
-* 3.Solving it with heuristics method Branch and bound method
+* 3.Solving it with heuristics method Branch and bound
-* 4.Solving it with distributed computing among computers with heuristics method Branch and bound method
+* 4.Solving it with distributed computing among computers with heuristics method Branch and bound